mdyousufali-socanalyst/SOC-Analyst-Lab-Projects/Project-02-Windows-Failed-Login-Detection/README.md

 ## Conclusion

 Successfully configured and tested Windows failed login detection using Wazuh SIEM.
-The lab demonstrated the ability to collect, monitor, and analyze authentication failure events, providing a foundation for brute-force attack detection, threat hunting, and SOC monitoring activities.
+The lab demonstrated the ability to collect, monitor, and analyze authentication failure events, providing a foundation for brute-force attack detection, threat hunting, and SOC operations.